Port Carling: The Hub of Muskoka

-Completed in 1871, these locks which connect the big lakes in Muskoka brought an economic boom to Port Carling.
+These locks which connect the big lakes in Muskoka brought an economic boom to Port Carling.
 Today, it continues to do so bringing in the latest and some of those old antique boats which remind us of the bygone era.

 In 1868, a post office was opened in the area with Benjamin Johnston serving as the first post master.
 He then embarked on a campaign to build the locks together with the owner of the Muskoka Navigation Company, A.P.
 Cockburn, and John Carling, the Ontario Minister of Public Works.
 They succeeded in convincing the government of the value of connecting the lakes and in 1869, the construction started.